Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Features:
 - **Hardware security Level** - TEE on nodes and mobiles (incl.
 TUI), garbled circuits and visual cryptography secure interface.
-- **Just download an app** - no registration, PIN, password, passphrase, private keys or any secret to store or remember.
+- **Just download an app** - no registration, PIN, password, passphrase, private key or any secret to store or remember.
 - **Multichain Wallet** - securely store and interact with native cryptocurrency coins and tokens from multiple blockchains
 - **Confirm a transaction with ONLY ONE SCREEN** - no SMS to wait for, no additional 2FA app to use, no QR code to scan.